realitymod/Manual/en/the_squad_leader.md

 Players currently standing where the deployable is being placed will die.
 So make sure your squad knows where you intend to build.
 Soldiers need to use **the entrenching tool** to build assets.
 Construction is complete once the digging stops.

-Place the deployables on open terrain non obstructed area to avoid undesirable effects and unwanted placement locations.
+Place the deployables on open terrain and non obstructed area to avoid undesirable effects and unwanted placement locations.
 The deployable will only appear if its placement location isn't too far above or below your position.

-To dismantle a built structure, squad members must use the entrenching tools right click to destroy an emplacement, then the Squad Leader is able to right-click **DEPLOY / REMOVE ASSET** menu whilst pointing towards the object no more than 5m away, to completely remove it.
+To dismantle a built structure the Squad Leader is able to right-click **DEPLOY / REMOVE ASSET** through the commo rose menu whilst pointing towards the object no more than 5m away, to completely remove it repeat the steps.
+Squad members can also use the entrenching tools right click to destroy fortifications.

 Deployable Emplacements weapons can be rearmed by dropping ammunition bags next to them.
 Several bags are needed to completely rearm an emplacement.